Loans With Bad Credit

 Will applying affect my credit rating?

-No. One of the best things about our service is you get access to a panel of trusted lenders with no credit footprint left on your credit file.
+No. One of the best things about our service is you get access to a panel of trusted lenders with no hard credit footprint left on your credit file.
 When you apply with us, a soft search is completed which doesn’t harm your credit score.

-However, if you do proceed with an offer from your search with us, the lender will complete a hard search once you have accepted your offer.
+However, if you do proceed with an offer from your search with us, the lender will complete a hard search.
 This will show on your credit file.

 About our trusted provider, Aro

-Asda is in partnership with Aro which is a trading name of Freedom Finance Limited.
+Asda is in partnership with Aro which is a trading name of Aro Finance Limited.
 Both Asda Money and Aro are credit brokers, not lenders.
 We offer our customers a different solution to borrowing money and finding a loan.

 We work alongside Aro so we can provide our customers with their very best loan offer from a panel of handpicked trusted lenders.